 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Bear Meets Girl

 This paranormal romance is a paperback edition that was published by Brava on March 27, 2012 and has 407 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include The Mane Event, The Mane Event, The Mane Squeeze, The Mane Attraction, Beast Behaving Badly, Big Bad Beast, Here Kitty, Kitty!, Hunting Season, Pack Challenge, Go Fetch!, When He Was Bad, Everlasting Bad BoysS, Howl for It, Wolf with Benefits, The Unleashing, The Undoing
+Other books by this author which I have reviewed include The Mane Event, The Mane Event, The Mane Squeeze, The Mane Attraction, Beast Behaving Badly, Big Bad Beast, Here Kitty, Kitty!, Hunting Season, Pack Challenge, Go Fetch!, When He Was Bad, Everlasting Bad BoysS, Howl for It, Wolf with Benefits, The Unleashing, The Undoing

 Seventh in the Pride paranormal romance series about several groups of shifters living in and around New York City.
 The couple focus in this story is on Lou Crushek and Marcella Malone.

 There are so many reasons why you really want to start at the beginning of this series.
 Sure, you can jump in anywhere, but the reading is so much richer if you’ve been following from the start with Mane Event: “Christmas Pride” and “Shaw’s Tail”.

 I always love reading a Laurenston because she’s so danged funny.
 Using shifters for her romance focus allows her to really go wild and crazy with the characterizations and their interactions.
 And Bear Meets Girl is no exception with both the farcical actions and the honorable behaviors.
 It’s like a tiny group of wildly stereotyped countries all interacting in a few square miles.